danielscholl/edge-validate/README.md

     [Process Documentation]()

-        [ ] AKS Process
+        [ ] AKS Cloud
-        [ ] ARC Enabled Process
+        [ ] ARC Enabled AKS

         Questions Raised
         ----------------
         1. ARC Clusters can only leverage a System Assigned Identity.
-Is the meta API available?
+Is the meta API still available to be called and how?

 TODO:// Document and validate how System Assigned Identities can be used in ARC enabled Kubernetes